fractal-analytics-platform/fractal-demos/examples/user_specific_examples/08_HCA_plate_384well/README.md

 ## What is in this example?
-This example processes a dataset HCA dataset by Muarice Kahnewald & Koen Oost (only available on FMI servers).
+This example processes a dataset HCA dataset by Maurice Kahnwald & Koen Oost (only available on FMI servers).

 ## Client setup (from `00_user_setup` folder)
 This only needs to be done once (unless the server is restarted again).
 Follow the instructions in the `00_user_setup` folder.